 - Avoid crowded areas when going out, for people over 60 years old and people with any underlying health problems.

 - Try to avoid close contact with people who display flu-like symptoms, including coughing and sneezing.

 - Get accurate information about COVID-19.
 Some good sources include the Pan American Health Organization and

 The American Red Cross also advise against touching the mouth, nose, or eyes when out and about, before having a chance to wash the hands.

 Work and school environments may seem particularly daunting in the context of an outbreak, but some simple measures can help prevent infection in the office or classroom.

 They are largely the same as those outlined above.
-According to WHO recommendations, the following are the most important preventive steps:
+According to

 - Regularly clean work surfaces and objects in continual use, such as phones and computer keyboards.

 - Regularly wash the hands with soap and water or use sanitizer.

 For people who are planning to travel, all of the same basic hygiene recommendations apply.
 The WHO advise: